mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/tablet_settings.rst

 External Links
 --------------

-`David Revoy wrote an indepth guide on using this feature to maximum advantage. <https://www.davidrevoy.com/article182/calibrating-wacom-stylus-pressure-on-krita>`_
+`David Revoy wrote an indepth guide on using this feature to maximum advantage <https://www.davidrevoy.com/article182/calibrating-wacom-stylus-pressure-on-krita>`_.